wp-plugins/my-profiles/readme.txt

 Use the same box in myprofiles admin section just place your usernames by `;` seperator.

+= how to place this widget outside wordpress blog =

+Just select the option to enable the external widget option in admin page of the plugin and you will get the sample script that you should use on other sites.

 == Screenshots ==
 1. Screen shot of working my profiles plugin on my site